The Inventory is Dark and Full of Misinformation: Understanding the Abuse of Ad Inventory Pooling in the Ad-Tech Supply Chain: Measuring Problematic Representations

-\parait{Organization homogeneity of pools.} From a cursory manual inspection of our pools, we observed (rather unsurprisingly) that larger pools appeared to contain many organizationally unrelated domains --- \ie they were {\em heterogeneous}.
-To measure the prevalence of such types of pools at scale, we mapped each domain in a pool to their parent organization using the DuckDuckGo entity list \cite{DDG-trackerradar} and labeled each pool as follows: (1) {\em Homogeneous:} Pools whose member domains could all be mapped to a single parent organization; (2) {\em Potentially homogeneous:} Pools for which the parent organizations of all domains could not be identified.
-However, all domains that could be mapped were found to have the same parent organization; (3) {\em Heterogeneous:} Pools whose member domains were owned by more than one parent organization; and (4) {\em Unknown:} Pools for which no domain could be mapped to a single parent organization.
+\parait{Organizational homogeneity of pools.} From a cursory manual inspection of our pools, we observed (rather unsurprisingly) that larger pools appeared to contain many organizationally unrelated domains --- \ie they were {\em heterogeneous}.
+To measure the prevalence of such types of pools at scale, we mapped each domain in a pool to their parent organization using the DuckDuckGo entity list \cite{DDG-trackerradar} and labeled each pool as follows: \begin{enumerate} \item{\em Homogeneous:} Pools whose member domains could all be mapped to a single parent organization; \item{\em Potentially homogeneous:} Pools for which the parent organizations of all domains could not be identified.
+However, all domains that could be mapped were found to have the same parent organization; \item{\em Heterogeneous:} Pools whose member domains were owned by more than one parent organization; and \item{\em Unknown:} Pools for which no domain could be mapped to a single parent organization. \end{enumerate}

-A breakdown of the prevalence of each of these types of pools is provided in \Cref{tab:pooling:homogeneity}.
+\Cref{fig:dark_pooling_classification} illustrates how pools are categorized into homogeneous and heterogeneous. \Cref{tab:pooling:homogeneity} provides a breakdown of the prevalence of different types of pools.
 We make three key observations.
 First, we notice that {\em heterogeneous pools comprise a large fraction of all pools} --- a deviation from the expectation that pools are allowed in order to facilitate resource sharing between sibling domains.
-The high incidence rates of heterogeneous pools in non-misinformation domains also \textit{suggests} that there may be legitimate (\ie not ill-intentioned) mechanisms that facilitate publisher ID sharing between organizations.
-Second, {\em pools containing misinformation domains are statistically significantly more likely to be heterogeneous} (85\%) than pools without misinformation domains (41\%) [$\chi^2$-test; $p < .05$].
-Finally, we see that {\em pools containing misinformation domains are statistically significantly larger} (412.1 domains/pool) than pools without misinformation domains (20.3 domains/pool) [2-sample $t$-test; $p < .05$].
-Taken together, the latter two findings lend credence to the theory that misinformation domains are effectively `laundering' their ad inventory by participating in mechanisms that facilitate large heterogeneous pools.
+The high incidence rates of heterogeneous pools in non-misinformation websites also \textit{suggests} that there may be legitimate (\ie not ill-intentioned) mechanisms that facilitate seller ID sharing between organizations.
+Second, {\em pools containing misinformation websites are statistically significantly more likely to be heterogeneous} (85\%) than pools without misinformation websites (41\%) [$\chi^2$-test; $p < .05$].
+Finally, we see that {\em pools containing misinformation websites are statistically significantly larger} (412.1 websites/pool) than pools without misinformation websites (20.3 websites/pool) [2-sample $t$-test: $p < .05$; {$u$-test: $p < .05$}].
+Taken together, the latter two findings lend credence to the thesis that misinformation websites are effectively ``laundering'' their ad inventory by participating in mechanisms that facilitate large heterogeneous pools.